 She had amazing success with a recent Wellness program for the staff at an NHS hospital in the UK with an increase of 85% in wellbeing!

 Chana's research into hormones and reproductive mood disorders including PMDD, Post partum and Menopause are the foundation of her next book.

 Alongside her counseling work, Chana had a very successful career working in Hollywood creating special effects, animatronics, and costumes for major movies and earned an Academy Award as part of the team for the movie Babe.

-Since leaving Hollywood, Chana has become a certified Life Coach, a World Health Organisation Psychological First Responder and a Three Principles Practitioner.
-She is a proud volunteer with The United Hatzallah Psychotruama and Crisis Unit which is the first integrated national crisis response team in the world.
+Since leaving Hollywood, Chana has become a certified Life Coach, a World Health Organization Psychological First Responder and a Three Principles Practitioner.
+She is a proud volunteer with The United Hatzalah Psychotrauma and Crisis Unit which is the first integrated national crisis response team in the world.
 Chana is also the director of the Painless program that is transforming the lives of people with chronic pain.